Ernie1/MoonTan/readme.md

 And all of received file can be executed well, guaranteeing the 100% reliability.

-## Online Example
+## Online Experiment
 - Environment
   - Server - `Ubuntu 14.04.1` connects to optical fiber
   - Client - `macOS Mojave 10.14.1` connects to wireless

 We deploy the program in real network environment.
-We run the program on a public server and open 2 console windows on personal computer to create clients.
+We run the program on a public server and open two console windows on personal computer to create clients.
 Client 1 and Client 2 `lsend` files to server simultaneously.
 Each client `lget` file as soon as it finishes sending file.
 - Client 1 `lsend`
     ```console
     Ernie1:src zjq$ python3 client.py lsend 222.200.180.151:16666 test1.mp4